G4S bid for ISS scuppered by shareholder backlash

-LONDON British security firm G4S Plc (GFS.L) scrapped its planned 5.2 billion pounds ($8.4 billion) acquisition of Denmark's ISS on Tuesday, caving into pressure from investors opposing the deal.
+LONDON Security firm G4S Plc (GFS.L) scrapped its planned 5.2 billion pounds acquisition of Denmark's ISS Tuesday, caving into pressure from investors opposing the deal.

 G4S's decision avoided a potentially embarrassing defeat in a shareholder vote scheduled for Wednesday and reflected a growing culture of activism among investors prepared to flex their muscles amid the global financial crisis.